Soda4u/Covid_Trend_Visualization/README.md

 ----------

- **Below records my thought processes, mistakes, and lessons I've learned throughout the whole project.**
+ **Below records the processes, mistakes, and lessons I've learned throughout the whole project.**

 ## Starting the Project